andyatkinson/blog/_posts/2018-03-21-open-zoom-urls-bash.md

 `function zmn { url=$(echo "$ZOOM_BASE_URL"); icalBuddy eventsToday | egrep -o "https:\/\/
 $url.zoom.us\/j\/([0-9]+)" | head -n1 | open $(xargs); }`

-An improvement here would be to present the URLs and and prompt the user to make a selection, then proceed with opening their selected meeting link.
+An improvement here would be to present the URLs and prompt the user to make a selection, then proceed with opening their selected meeting link.

 ### Wrapping up